Micropterus: Species

 A genomic analysis in 2022 described new species and found that the binomials, M. salmoides and M. floridanus as used above are misapplied to the largemouth bass and the Florida bass, this study found that M. salmoides is the valid binomial for the Florida bass, while M. floridanus, is its junior synonym.
 They also found that the oldest available binomial for the largemouth bass is M. nigricans.

+A single fossil species, †Micropterus relictus Smith, Cavender & Miller, 1975 is known from the Late Pliocene or Early Pleistocene of Jalisco, Mexico, when it presumably inhabited the Lake Chapala basin.
+This is the southernmost species known to have existed, as Micropterus basses are no longer native to the region.
+Several indeterminate fossil Micropterus are known from the Miocene of Nebraska and Oklahoma, US, with the oldest dating to the Middle Miocene (16-15 mya).